UNINETTSigma2/documentation/jobs/job_scripts/saga_job_scripts.md

 placed on nodes, the longer the job might have to wait in the job
 queue: In this example, for instance, there might be eight nodes with 10 idle cpus, but not two whole idle nodes.
-Without the `--ntasks-per-node` specification, the job could have started, but with the specification, it will have to wait.
+Without the `--ntasks-per-node` specification, the job could have started now, but with the specification, it will have to wait.

 The [Saga Sample MPI Job](saga/saga_sample_mpi_job.md) page has an example